dfinke/ImportExcel/mdHelp/en/New-ExcelChartDefinition.md

 # New-ExcelChartDefinition

 ## SYNOPSIS
-Creates a Definition of a chart which can be added using Export-Excel, or Add-PivotTable
+Creates a Definition of a chart which can be added using Export-Excel or Add-PivotTable.

 ## SYNTAX